 The simplified S.r.l. is subject to the following restrictions compared to the traditional S.r.l.:

-The sole proprietorship is the simplest business form in Italy.
+The sole proprietorship or the sole trader is not a legal entity, it is a one-man business and the simplest business form.
 The entire liability for the business falls unto the individual running the business.

 Our company registration agents in Italy can give you detailed information about all the types of companies in Italy, including branches and subsidiaries.